 How does early educational quality affect longer-term academic outcomes?
-We shed light on this question via a natural experiment in the Philippines-the flawed implementation of a mother tongue education policy in public schools in kindergarten to Grade 3.
+We shed light on this question via a natural experiment in the Philippines-the implementation of a mother tongue education policy in public schools in kindergarten to Grade 3.
 This policy led to an unexpected decline in educational quality, but differentially in a subset of schools strongly predicted by pre-policy student language composition.
 We use language composition variables as instrumental variables for treatment.
-Leveraging panel data and confirming robustness to pre-trends, we find that the policy led to declines in standardized test scores, and reduced student enrollment and teacher retention in public primary schools.
-Employing a triple-difference strategy with Philippine Census data (across cohorts, localities, and decadal censuses), we show that by 2020, cohorts fully exposed to the policy completed 0.3 fewer years of schooling, most prominently due to reduced completion of late-primary and early-secondary grades (Grades 6-8).
+Leveraging panel data and confirming robustness to pre-trends, we find that the policy led to declines in standardized test scores in public primary schools.
+Employing a triple-difference strategy with Philippine Census data (across cohorts, localities, and decadal censuses), we show that by 2020, cohorts fully exposed to the policy completed 0.3 fewer years of schooling.
 By revealing how a policy-induced reduction in early education quality reduces educational attainment in later years, our results underscore the importance of investing in the quality of education in the first years of schooling.

-Keywords: education quality, mother tongue education, Philippines JEL Codes: I21, I28, O15, C26, H75
+Keywords: education quality, mother tongue education, Philippines JEL Codes: I21, I28, O15, H75

-^{}Thomas Lloyd: University of Michigan (tmlloyd@umich.edu); Dean Yang: University of Michigan, NBER and BREAD (deanyang@umich.edu).
+\Thomas Lloyd: University of Michigan (tmlloyd@umich.edu); Dean Yang: University of Michigan, NBER and BREAD (deanyang@umich.edu).
 Yu Shi and Jiaxin Guo provided exemplary research assistance.
-We appreciate thoughtful feedback from Kevin Carney, Taryn Dinkelman, Susan Godlonton, Brian A. Jacob, and Yusuf Neggers, as well as seminar participants at Michigan's Causal Inference in Education Research Seminar (CIERS), the Michigan Development Workshop, and the 2024 MDev Conference.
+We appreciate thoughtful feedback from Kevin Carney, Taryn Dinkelman, Susan Godlonton, Brian A. Jacob, Yusuf Neggers, and Kartini Shastry, as well as seminar participants at the North East Universities Development Consortium (NEUDC) 2024 Conference, Michigan's Causal Inference in Education Research Seminar (CIERS), the Michigan Development Workshop, and the 2024 MDev Conference.
 We thank DepEd officials, Undersecretary for Curriculum and Teaching (CT), Gina O. Gonong, Undersecretary for School Infrastructure and Facilities, Epimaco V. Densing III, Undersecretary for Administration, Nolasco A. Mempin, Assistant Secretary for Administration, Noel T. Baluyan, and former Director of Planning Services, Roger B. Masapol; the staff at the Planning Service - Policy Research and Development Division (PS-PRDD) namely, Karla Sio, Marie Christ Apit-Pangilinan, Maria Katrina Gregorio, John Lawrence Carandang, Lia Angela Daus; Camille Angela Magpayo; the Education Management Information System Division (EMISD), Marieta Atienza, Marion Gapultos, Deogracias Genito; the Information and Communication Technology Service, Sara Borja; the Bureau of Education Assessment (BEA), Director of BEA, Nelia Benito, Gretchen Cordero, Enrico Totanes, Sheryll Ann Legarte, Alexander Sucalit; the Bureau of Learning Delivery (BLD), Director of BLD, Leila Areola, Gaudencio Serrano; the Bureau of Learning Resources, for sharing data and coordinating this study.
 We also thank the staff at Innovations for Poverty Action (IPA) Philippines for field support and notably Karisha Anne Cruz for stellar project management.